VoxelGamesLib/docs/docs/general/terms.md

     repos.
 * Repo
     * Repository.
 Basically projects hosted on github.
+* Game Developer
+    * Someone who extends VGL by writing phases, features or games using the API VGL provides.
+* Game Designer
+    * Someone who uses game definitions to custimize games and remix entrily new games.
+* Map Builder
+    * Someone who builds maps and uses the world creator in VGL to add it into the system so that games can use them.

 !!! tip
     You stumbled upon a term that is not listed here?
 Open a PR to add it or